 I think sustainable practices and production have been easier for luxury brands to own up to, acknowledge their shortcomings and pledge to things differently.
 It’s also an easier transition for a lot of luxury brands that can afford to swap out non-sustainable practices and materials, for more expensive eco-friendlier options, and that in turn is being ‘touted’ as sustainable luxury.

 As soon as Vogue started to talk about sustainable fashion, and iconic designers like Stella McCartney started to talk about fabrics, all of a sudden it became desirable because it was:

 b) still unaffordable to the masses, offering a level of prestige and status

-However the piece that is often ignored with luxury brands is the ‘ethical element’ when it comes to owning up to inhuman treatment of animals and workers in non-regulated countries, this is not publicly spoken about.
+However, the piece that is often ignored with luxury brands is the ‘ethical element’ when it comes to owning up to the inhuman treatment of animals and workers in non-regulated countries, this is not publicly spoken about.

-We’ve all known about animal abuse and sweat shops since the 90s, but globalisation has enabled bigger brands to hide behind supply chains and claim ignorance to the human/animal cost when it comes to luxury.
+We’ve all known about animal abuse and sweatshops since the 90s, but globalisation has enabled bigger brands to hide behind supply chains and claim ignorance of human/animal/ environmental cost.

 Is it Important For Consumers to Support Brands and Buy Products That Align With Their Beliefs?

 We are entering a new dawn of consumer demand.
 Gen Y and millennials are using their spending power to shop from brands that align with their values.

 Brand values are essential when you run a business too, they act as a moral compass.
 A values-driven approach to everything will hopefully become the norm.

 Think about your personal beliefs: they determine where you feel comfortable, where you want to shop and what brands you want to support.
 ‘Our Values’ are essentially the glue that holds our world together.
 Values help us know the difference between right and wrong in areas that may seem grey.